Talk with a human

 By Amanda Permann

-A while ago, our GMC Suburban began acting up.
-Although we knew something was wrong, we hadn't had it checked.
-One day, my daughter forgot her backpack at home, and I needed to make a quick 3-4 minute trip to deliver it to her at school, with my other daughter in tow.
+A while back, our GMC Suburban started acting up.
+We knew something was off but hadn’t gotten it checked yet.
+One day, my daughter forgot her backpack at home, so I had to make a quick 3-4 minute trip to bring it to her at school, with my other daughter along.

-As we left our driveway, the car made an unusual noise.
-I decided to mention it to my husband when I got back home because I only had a 3-4 minute drive to the school.
-On the highway, as we approached a small hill, the Suburban's gas pedal suddenly stopped working.
-Despite the engine running and the vehicle in drive, pressing the gas pedal had no effect.
-I quickly realized this was a serious issue.
+As we pulled out of the driveway, the car made a strange noise.
+I figured I’d mention it to my husband when I got back since it was just a short drive.
+But then, on the highway approaching a small hill, the Suburban’s gas pedal suddenly stopped working.
+The engine was running and the car was in drive, but pressing the gas did nothing.
+I immediately realized this was serious.

-My momentum dwindled as I climbed the hill.
-I thought, "I need to get as far off the road as possible to avoid an accident."
-My speed reduced rapidly, and although I managed to steer the car off the road, the back end remained partially on it because we had lost all momentum.
+My speed dropped as I climbed the hill.
+I thought, “I need to get as far off the road as possible to avoid an accident.”
+I slowed down fast and managed to steer off the road, but the back end stayed partly on it since we’d lost all momentum.

 I tried shifting into reverse, but that didn’t work.
-Shifting into neutral allowed us to roll backward slowly, so I could maneuver the car to a safer position, mostly off the road, and then put it in park.
-We ended up halfway up the hill, which was a tricky spot for passing traffic.
-Thankfully, the area wasn't very busy.
+Shifting into neutral let us roll back slowly, so I could get the car mostly off the road and then put it in park.
+We ended up halfway up the hill — not the safest spot for passing traffic, but thankfully the road wasn’t busy.

-As my daughter grew worried, her imagination came up with scary situations.
+My daughter started getting worried, imagining scary things.
 I felt tense too, but I focused on staying calm.
-I told her, "It is what it is, and we'll be okay.
-Help is on the way."
-We prayed for safety, help, and guidance.
-I then had a couple people come to mind who could assist us:
+I told her, “It is what it is, and we'll be okay.
+Help is on the way.”
+We prayed for safety, guidance, and help.
+Then a couple people came to mind:

-2. My Brother-in-Law: He worked nearby and although I didn't want to interrupt his work, the urgency of our situation led me to call him.
+• My Brother-in-Law: He worked nearby, and though I didn’t want to interrupt him, the urgency made me call.
 Thankfully, he was available and willing to help.

-While we waited, I chose to focus on the relative positives with gratitude:
+While we waited, I consciously focused on the positives with gratitude:

-• Perspective on Emergency: The issue wasn’t a major emergency like a fire or wreck; we had a controlled slowdown and managed to pull off the road safely.
+• Perspective on Emergency: This wasn’t a major emergency like a fire or wreck — we slowed down in a controlled way and pulled off safely.

-• Traffic Conditions: It was a slow time of day with light traffic, reducing the risk of an accident.
+• Traffic Conditions: It was a slow time of day with light traffic, lowering accident risk.

-• Self-Reliance: We could steer the car off the road ourselves, and being on a hill helped with that.
+• Self-Reliance: We could steer ourselves off the road, and the hill actually helped.

-• Cell Phone: I had a fully charged cell phone.
+• Cell Phone: I had a fully charged phone.

-• Weather: The day was warm and sunny, with no rain or cold winds.
+• Weather: Warm and sunny, no rain or cold winds.

-• Support Network: The people we called were ready and able to help, and help was on the way quickly.
+• Support Network: The people we called were ready to help, and help was coming fast.

-• Distance for Towing: We only needed to be towed a short distance to my in-laws' place.
+• Distance for Towing: We only needed a short tow to my in-laws’ place.

-Instead of letting worry or frustration take over, I made a conscious choice to stay calm and focus on the positives.
-By focusing on the relative advantages of the situation and trusting that we would receive the help we needed, I managed to keep a positive outlook and navigate the situation effectively.
+Instead of letting worry or frustration take over, I chose to stay calm and focus on what was going right.
+By recognizing the advantages we had and trusting help would come, I kept a positive outlook and handled the situation well.

 _________________